 Guided by shared values of transparency, inclusiveness, integrity, diversity and tradition and as a member of the US Soccer family, USASA’s mission is to:

-USASA is administered from the national office in Chicago, IL.
-Our office is staffed by the USASA Executive Director, Administrative Assistant, Staff Accountant, National Events Manager, Website/Communication Manager and Registrar/Insurance Coordinator.
+The USASA is administered from the national office in Chicago, IL.
+The office is staffed by the USASA Executive Director, an Administration & Operations Manager, Membership & League Relationship Manager, Website/Communication Manager and a Content Manager.

-USASA is divided into four regions.
-Each region elects four officers for two year terms to lead a regional council comprised of representatives of each of the member National State Associations (NSA).
-Certain national programs progress from the state level to regional competitions.
-Therefore, the regional council is empowered to conduct certain competitions and programs for USASA.
-Each Region holds three meetings per year.
-The first of the fiscal year (beginning September 1) is generally held in October or early November to plan regional activities for the year.
-The second is in conjunction with the USASA Mid-Year Meeting, held at a central location.
-The third is at the USSF Annual General Meeting (AGM).
-Elections of regional officers are held at the AGM, with two regions holding elections each year.
+The USASA is divided into four regions.
+Each region elects four officers for two-year terms to lead a regional council comprised of representatives of each of the member State Associations.
+Certain national programs such as the National Amateur Cup, progress from the state level to regional level.
+Therefore, the regional council is empowered to conduct these competitions and programs for the USASA.

-USASA’s governing board is its Executive Committee, comprised of the President, Vice-President, Treasurer, Secretary and four Regional Directors.
-The President and four Regional Directors are also members of the National Board of Directors of USSF.
-The Executive Committee meets roughly every two to three months, often concurrently with national events.
+USASA’s governing board is its Executive Committee, comprised of the President, Vice-President, Treasurer, Secretary, four Regional Directors, two At-Large Members and one Independent Director.
+The President and Vice President are also members of the National Board of Directors of USSF.
+The USASA Executive Committee meets roughly every two to three months, often concurrently with national events.

-USASA is comprised of 54 NSAs, who handle registration of players, teams, leagues, and referees.
-The number of NSAs exceeds the number of states as a result of split state associations in Texas, California, Pennsylvania, New York, and Ohio.
+USASA is comprised of 54 State Associations, who handle registration of players, teams, leagues, and referees.
+The number of State Associations exceeds the number of states as a result of split State Associations in Texas, California, Pennsylvania, New York, and Ohio.